Skip to content

 Concrete Work Safety Talk

-Concrete work is a very hard and physically demanding job that can result in lots of injuries because of the many hazards it presents.
-There are more than 250,000 people who work with concrete everyday and of those around 28,000 are injured each year.
+Concrete work is a tough and physically demanding job with a high risk of injuries because of the many hazards it presents.
+There are more than 250,000 people who work with concrete everyday, and of those workers, around 28,000 are injured each year.

-There are several hazards that can pose a risk to employees working with concrete, it does not matter if it is dry or wet concrete.
+There are several common hazards of concrete work that can pose a risk to employees working with both wet and dry concrete.

 • Workers falling on concrete slabs